awsdocs/amazon-mwaa-user-guide/doc_source/working-dags-dependencies.md

 ## How it works<a name="working-dags-dependencies-how"></a>

-Amazon MWAA runs `pip3 install -r requirements.txt` on the requirements file that you specify for your environment for each of the Apache Airflow Scheduler and Workers\.
+On Amazon MWAA, you install all Python dependencies by uploading a `requirements.txt` file to your Amazon S3 bucket, then specifying the version of the file on the Amazon MWAA console each time you update the file\.
+Amazon MWAA runs `pip3 install -r requirements.txt` to install the Python dependencies on the Apache Airflow scheduler and each of the workers\.

 To run Python dependencies on your environment, you must do three things: